marcveens/telegram-bot-nodejs-azure-function-starter/README.md

 - [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/) - as a host for your bot
 - [Github Actions](https://github.com/features/actions) - building and deploying to Azure

-This started provides a mode for developing your bot on your local machine as well as a mode for running in production.
+This starter provides a mode for developing your bot on your local machine as well as a mode for running in production.
 The difference is that the production mode works using a Telegram webhook while the development mode uses the default Telegram long polling mechanism.
 This way there's no hassle using tunneling software like ngrok.

 # Setting up the bot
 ## Step 1: Preparing the code